jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 mermaid: true
 ---

-This week I have been researching for a tool which can help in creating diagrams texts (diagram as code).
-These tools are much like graphviz but are much easier to get started with and use.
-Two tools which are widely used are:
+I have been searching for a tool which can create diagrams based on declarative texts (diagram as code).
+A tool much like graphviz but easier to get started with and use.
+Two tools which fits my requirements are:

 1. Mermaid
 	* https://github.com/mermaid-js/mermaid